klamping/vrt-email-course/manuscript/day-5.md

     .end();
 ```

+Here, we loop through all the shots taken, then assert each shot combo for `isWithinMisMatchTolerance`.

 While this is a much more adaptable solution, it's pretty verbose.
-Seeing as we don't want to repeat that same snippet of code throughout our tests, we can make it a standalone function and call it when needed:
+Seeing as we don't want to repeat that same piece of code throughout our tests, we can make it a standalone function and call it when needed:

 ```js
 function assertShots (err, shots) {